- Natural disaster

 - Severe Illness

 The ASI Student Emergency Fund provides compassionate assistance to students who encounter unforeseen financial emergencies or catastrophic events that disrupt their progress towards a degree.
-Funded by Associated Students Inc. and private donations, the ASI Student Emergency Fund is a collaboration between Student Affairs, University Advancement, and ASI.
+Funded by Associated Students Inc. and private donations, the ASI Student Emergency Fund (SEF) is a collaboration between Student Affairs, University Advancement, and ASI.